-To get a log file, run the browser with the following environment variables set.
+To get a log file, run the browser with these settings:

 NSPR_LOG_MODULES=DOMLeak:5,DocumentLeak:5,nsDocShellLeak:5,NodeInfoManagerLeak:5 NSPR_LOG_FILE=nspr.log # or any other filename of your choice

 nspr.log.
-The browser will run with negligible slowdown.
-You must exit the browser before post-processing the log file or the results will be unreliable.
+The browser runs with a negligible slowdown.
+For reliable results, exit the browser before post-processing the log file.

-If there are no leaks, output will look like the following.
+If there are no leaks, the output looks like this:

 Results of processing log leak.log : Summary: Leaked 0 out of 11 DOM Windows Leaked 0 out of 44 documents Leaked 0 out of 3 docshells Leaked content nodes in 0 out of 0 documents

-If there are leaks, output will look like the following.
+If there are leaks, the output looks like this:

 Results of processing log leak2.log : Leaked outer window 2c6e410 at address 2c6e410.
 Leaked outer window 2c6ead0 at address 2c6ead0.
 Leaked inner window 2c6ec80 (outer 2c6ead0) at address 2c6ec80.
 Summary: Leaked 13 out of 15 DOM Windows Leaked 35 out of 46 documents Leaked 4 out of 4 docshells Leaked content nodes in 42 out of 53 documents

-If you see such a results, please file a bug.
+If you find leaks, please file a bug report.